 Much of the following panel discussion focused the practicalities of informed consent and how best to establish trustworthy systems, especially in the light of the NHS struggling financially and organisationally.

 What all the speakers agreed on, in the end, was that ongoing dialogue with the public is essential.

 PET is grateful to Genomics England for collaborating on this event

-The next free-to-attend PET/Genomics England event will be 'How Do We Make Genomics Everybody's Business?', taking place in Manchester on the evening of Wednesday 5 September 2018.
+The next free-to-attend PET/Genomics England event will be 'Whose Genome Is It Anyway?
+Big Data and Your DNA', taking place in Edinburgh on the evening of Wednesday 10 October 2018.

 Films of previous PET/Genomics England events can be watched online here.